Parish meeting: Funding

 Section 39(2) of the Local Government Finance Act 1972 provides that a parish meeting is a precepting authority.
 This means that where there is no parish council the parish meeting must meet its own expenses, usually by precepting on council tax collected by the district council.
 A parish meeting may only precept for expenditure relating to specific functions, powers and rights which have been conferred on it by legislation.

-A parish meeting may request that the district council confers the powers of a parish council on a parish meeting under section 137 of the Local Government Act 1972.
+A parish meeting may request that the district council confer the powers of a parish council on a parish meeting under section 137 of the Local Government Act 1972.
 This would allow the parish meeting to do any of those things that a parish council can do as specified in the order of which the list is given above.

 The power is limited to £9.93 per elector for 2023-24.
 This is index-linked to the Retail Price Index.